thedannywahl/moodle-theme_elegance/README.md

 * Please do not use the github version of this theme in a production environment.
 The current plugin repository version will always be the most stable.

 ### Changelog

+[v2.9]
+rewrote most renderers to use mustache templates Migrate from css to less
+Using one layout file only
+Removed category icon logic
+Removed custom login page
+Rewrote all settings options
+Using upstream bootstrap course renderer
+Cleanup navbar
+Using upstream user dropdown
+Using flexbox for marketing spots
+Removed most border-radius css
+Changed block headings
+Reset all font sizes / weight
+Many CSS cleanups

 [v2.7.1](https://github.com/thedannywahl/moodle-theme_elegance/issues?q=milestone%3Av2.7.1+is%3Aclosed)
 fixed: show/hide resources broken